“Entre Agua Y Estrellas”

 The Design

-Lys’s 300 square foot design would span the floor of the newly renovated Joan Means Khabele Bathhouse at Barton Springs as a part of the City of Austin’s 2009 Barton Springs Master Plan.
+Lys’s 300 square foot design spans the floor of the newly renovated Joan Means Khabele Bathhouse at Barton Springs as a part of the City of Austin’s 2009 Barton Springs Master Plan.
 The mosaic includes 2 constellations significant to the springs, wildflowers and grasses native to the area, iconic wildlife renowned for their presence, and 25 figures representing visitors (many of which she drew while people watching on the pool’s grassy banks).

 Bringing her design to life required calling in expertise in multiple fields: mosaics and design, of course, in which Lys Santamaria is a seasoned rockstar, LithoMosaic and concrete to which she called upon Amanda Elizabeth Mosaics in California, and FUSED GLASS to bring to life the figures and stars of her design.
 Ingresar Helios :)